ShanaDart73/escapeApp/lib/lanWangJiVsAlcohol/chapters/chapter9.md

 Since Lán XīChén wanted to discuss the issue that had occurred in Yúnmèng, Jiāng Chéng’s presence was indispensable.
 He also thought that having a face-to-face talk instead of helping each other secretly would improve the relationship between Wèi WúXiàn and Jiāng Chéng.

 Lán XīChén’s words surprised Jiāng Chéng, since he was thinking that GūsūLán didn’t want the news of Wèi WúXiàn being injured to get spread.
-At the same time, he felt relieved, and asked, “Zéwú-Jūn, what do you mean by that?”
+At the same time, he felt relieved and asked, “Zéwú-Jūn, what do you mean by that?”

 As Lán XīChén was about to reply, the door of Jingshi opened again, and the first thing that came into view was a large wooden bathtub slightly damaged.
 Both, Jiāng Chéng and Lán XīChén, were speechless.